 Daily, we receive requests for medical supplies and equipment from right here in Maine, as many individuals find it hard to afford the items they need to live a full life.
 These requests come from many avenues, including home health care workers aiding patients, elderly individuals, social service organizations, and new Mainers looking for personal care items.
 PWH has been able to provide supplies and equipment for little to no cost to these individuals, never turning away someone truly in need.
 Often an individual will come looking for one item and leave with a car full of much needed supplies after we learn they need so much more.

-Now in our tenth year, PWH is the only New England-based nonprofit organization that collects, repackages, and distributes medical supplies to those in need.
+Now in our second decade, PWH is the only New England-based nonprofit organization that collects, repackages, and distributes medical supplies to those in need.
 It is estimated that $10 billion is spent in disposal fees amongst hospitals across the U.S, discarding of more than 5 million tons of supplies, equipment and trash.
-Since 2009, PWH has collected more than 2 million pounds of medical supplies that would have otherwise been destined for local landfills, saving more than 318,000 pounds in 2019 alone.
+Since 2009, PWH has collected more than 5 million pounds of medical supplies that would have otherwise been destined for local landfills, saving more than 500,000 pounds in 2021 alone.

 While working as a Nurse Administrator in a trauma center in Saudi Arabia, Elizabeth McLellan, RN, MSN, MPH had the opportunity to visit a hospital in Quetta, Pakistan.
 While she was there she observed a surgeon who had just arrived from the operating room; he began to treat a man’s wound with a used bandage, wiped his hands onto his blood-stained, cloth scrubs then continued onto the next patient.
 It was clear that this hospital lacked even basic supplies such as linens, gauze, gloves, bandages, and tape.
 Nurses were using glass syringes and reusable metal needles.
 Sinks were not available to wash one’s hands.
 As Elizabeth stood there in the middle of what could only be considered chaos, she thought to herself, "Someday, when I go home, I'm going to do something about this."